mapanet/NSE/docs/00_Data_Requirements.md

-# NSE of Neighborhoods (Boundaries layer = 6)
+# NSE Calculation for Neighborhoods (Boundaries Layer 6)

+## Brief Description

-To generate the AMAI Socioeconomic Level (NSE) at the neighborhood (colonia) Layer 6, four official datasets are required.
+This document describes the complete technical pipeline used to calculate the AMAI Socioeconomic Level (NSE) at the Neighborhood (Colonia) level, also known as Boundaries Layer 6.
-Each dataset plays a specific role in the spatial, demographic, and statistical pipeline.
+The process integrates four official datasets:

+— AMAI NSE 2024
+- INEGI Marco Geoestadístico 2025
+- INEGI Census 2020
+- INEGI DCAH 2023

+Each contributing essential spatial, demographic, and statistical components required to generate a final, auditable NSE dataset for all neighborhoods in Mexico.

 ---